dcai-course/dcai-course/_lectures/imbalance-outliers-shift.md

 **Over-sampling.** Related to sample weights, you can simply replicate datapoints in the minority class, even multiple times, to make the dataset more balanced.
 In simpler settings (e.g., least-squares regression, this might be equivalent to sample weights), in other settings (e.g., training a neural network with mini-batch gradient descent), this is not equivalent and often performs better than sample weights.
 This solution is often unstable, and it can result in overfitting.

 **Under-sampling.** Another way to balance a dataset is to _remove_ datapoints from the majority class.
-In some cases, it can work well, but in some situations, it can result in throwing away a lot of data when you have highly imbalanced datasets, resulting in poor performance.
+While discarding data might seem unintuitive, this approach can work surprisingly well in practice.
+In some situations, it can result in throwing away a lot of data when you have highly imbalanced datasets, resulting in poor performance.

 **[SMOTE](https://arxiv.org/abs/1106.1813) (Synthetic Minority Oversampling TEchnique).** Rather than over-sampling by copying datapoints, you can use dataset augmentation to create new examples of minority classes by combining or perturbing minority examples.
 The SMOTE algorithm is sensible for certain data types, where interpolation in feature space makes sense, but doesn't make sense for certain other data types: averaging pixel values of one picture of a dog with another picture of a dog is unlikely to produce a picture of a dog.
 Depending on the application, other data augmentation methods could work better.